 The application for new membership is then forwarded to Membership Recommendation Committee.
-The Membership Recommendation Committee (MRC) consists Exchange officials.
+The Membership Recommendation Committee (MRC)

+consists of seven persons from various disciplines.
 The MRC conducts interviews of the applicants for trading membership.
 In case of corporates, the dominant shareholder and designated directors; in case of individuals, the individual himself and in case of partnership firms - two designated partners have to appear for the interview.
 The purpose of the interview is to acquire information about their capability & commitment to carry on stock broking activities, financial standing and integrity.

-The MRC recommends the names for admission of trading members to the Membership Selection Committee (Sub-committee of board of directors)/Board of directors of the Exchange.
+The MRC recommends the names for admission of trading members to the Membership Approval Committee (Sub-committee of board of directors)/Board of directors of the Exchange.

-Membership Selection Committee (MSC) after taking into consideration the recommendations of the MRC either approves or rejects the applications.
+The Board of Directors after taking into consideration the recommendations of the MRC either approves or rejects the applications.

-On getting approval from MSC (NSEIL/NSCCL), an admission on a provisional basis is provided to the applicant subject to certain conditions like registration with SEBI, submission of relevant fees/ deposits and documents.
+On getting approval from the Board, an admission on a provisional basis is provided to the applicant subject to certain conditions like registration with SEBI, submission of relevant fees/ deposits and documents.
 The documents of the member are then forwarded to SEBI for registration.